JoshuaCS/JoshuaCS/README.md

 I'm Josh, and I work with companies to deliver world-class software.
 I'm currently Head of Engineering @ LeapForward.

 I specialise in building teams who ship on-time, reliable and secure code.
-Industry doesn't matter to me, it's a great chance to learn about type of business.
+I am industry agnostic having worked in edtech, insuretech, hrtech and more.

 Here's some of the companies I've worked with recently: